StarWhiz/docker_deployment_notes/initial ubuntu setup/README.md

 to start caddy.
 To bring it down you can do `docker-compose down`.

 ### Time to deploy Applications
 Congrats you are now ready to deploy applications.
 The other applications will be deployed the same way you just deployed Caddy!
+I recommend you deploy [wordpress] (https://github.com/StarWhiz/docker_deployment_notes/tree/master/wordpress) first if you are new to this.

-The general flow for adding new application is:
+The general flow for adding new application like wordpress for example is:

-1. Find an application specific guide from either my GitHub or DoTheEvo's GitHub: https://github.com/DoTheEvo/selfhosted-apps-docker
+1. Find an application specific [guide](https://github.com/StarWhiz/docker_deployment_notes#application-specific-deployment-guides)
-2. Replicate the minimum file structure.
+2. Make a new app specific folder in `/home/sammy/docker/` with `mkdir newapp`
-3. Navigate inside the new app specific folder ` /home/docker/sammy/newapp`
+3. Navigate inside the new app specific folder with `cd newapp`
-4. Create the mimimum files for the app specific guides
+4. Create the mimimum files as mentioned in the app specific guides, but don't worry about creating folders inside the newapp folder as they are auto generated in docker-compose.yml
-5. Add blocks to your Caddyfile in ` /home/docker/sammy/caddy` and save.
+5. Use nano to add the app specific blocks to your Caddyfile in ` /home/sammy/docker/caddy/Caddyfile` and save.
-6. `docker exec -w /etc/caddy caddy caddy reload`
+6. Reload caddy `docker exec -w /etc/caddy caddy caddy reload`
-7. Change back to your app specific folder ` /home/docker/sammy/newapp`
+7. Change back to your app specific folder ` /home/sammy/docker/newapp`
 8. `docker-compose up -d` to start the new application
 9. Test your app by visiting yourappsubdomain.yourwebsite.com